jitendrabhamare/rcm-healthcare-project/README.md

 ## Overview

-Revenue Cycle Management (RCM) tracks a hospital’s financial journey—from patient visits to payments—handling data like patient details, encounters, bills, and insurance claims.
-This project builds a data pipeline to automate that process for two hospitals (`rcm-hospital-a`, `rcm-hospital-b`), delivering KPIs like Days in Accounts Receivable (AR) to optimize cash flow.
-It’s split into two parts:
+The pipeline consists of two main stages:

+1. **Ingestion to Bronze (Raw Data Layer)**
-1. **Part 1: Ingestion to Bronze** - Moves raw EMR data from Azure SQL Databases to ADLS Gen2 Bronze as Parquet files using metadata-driven Azure Data Factory (ADF) pipelines.
+- Extracts raw Electronic Medical Records (EMR) data from Azure SQL Databases
+- Loads it into Azure Data Lake Storage Gen2 (ADLS Gen2) Bronze layer as Parquet files
+- Uses metadata-driven Azure Data Factory (ADF) pipelines for automation

-2. **Part 2: Transformation to Silver & Gold** - Cleans and historizes data in Databricks (Silver), then creates business-ready Fact and Dimension tables (Gold) with Delta tables.
+2. **Transformation to Silver & Gold (Processed & Business-ready Data)**
+- Cleans and historizes data in Databricks (Silver Layer)
+- Creates business-ready Fact and Dimension tables in Delta format (Gold Layer)

-The result?
-A robust pipeline that turns chaotic hospital data into clean, historized tables for financial reporting—all hosted in this repo!
+The outcome is a **scalable**, **secure**, and **fully automated data pipeline** that transforms raw, unstructured hospital data into clean, historized tables optimized for financial reporting—all documented within this repository.

 ![Overview Image](images/overview.png)